syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ![SfDateSelector item width and height changed](Customizing-DropDown_images/SelectorItemWidth.png)

-## DateSelector item spacing and item count
+## DateSelector item spacing

-We can change the space between `SfDateSelector` date, month and year items by using the [SelectorItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemSpacing.html) and also can change displaying date selector count by using the [SelectorItemCount](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemCount.html) property.
-The default value of the `SelectorItemSpacing` property is `4` and `SelectorItemCount` property is `4`.
+We can change the space between `SfDateSelector` date, month and year items by using the [SelectorItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemSpacing.html) property.
+The default value of the `SelectorItemSpacing` property is `4`.

 {% tabs %}
 {% highlight XAML %}